helenacruz/send-to-kindle/README.md

 # Send to Kindle

 Send to Kindle is a Windows application for sending .epubs, .mobis and .pdfs to your kindle using its e-mail.
 It requires [Calibre](https://calibre-ebook.com/) for converting .epubs and uses Windows Credential Manager to save your e-mails and password.
-StK uses the [Credential Management](https://www.nuget.org/packages/CredentialManagement/) and [vaultmanager](https://github.com/Bhaal22/vaultmanager) to interface with WCM.
+StK uses the [Credential Management](https://www.nuget.org/packages/CredentialManagement/) to interact with WCM.
 Send To Kindle also has a really crappy graphical interface for the authentication.

 ## How to use